annnniexu/tp/docs/DeveloperGuide.md

     2. Open a terminal in that empty folder and type java-jar Omnitravel.jar into the terminal.
 2. Shutdown
     1. When the app is running, type `bye` into the terminal to close the app.

+More info can be found in the user guide [here](https://ay2324s2-cs2113-t12-4.github.io/tp/UserGuide.html).

 ### Adding a travel activity
 1. Adding a general travel activity